telecom-se/hpp/lab1/README.md

 # Discover JMH : Don't predict, measure !

+From previous activities, you may have understood that running several times the same code does not yield the same execution time.
+There are indeed some variations between two runs that are natural.
+This is however not the only reason in the variance you observe and the problem posed by `nanoTime()`.

+First, we had learn that the JIT compiler made it so that it not very likely that the code you write is actually what is executed.
+When we are using `nanoTime()`function, we expect to measure what is between the two timestamp `start`and `end`.
+Actually, the JIT can go as far as deleting some part of our code that is unnecessary (see [dead code elimination ](http://www.compileroptimizations.com/category/dead_code_elimination.htm)).
+By comparing two pieces of code using this method, we may have surprising results just because the JIT compiler made optimisations that ruins the benchmark.

+Second, `nanoTime()`is not precise enough to measure operations that run in ... nanoseconds.
+This method is not made to be used for benchmarking things, because (see [Nanotrusting the Nanotime](https://shipilev.net/blog/2014/nanotrusting-nanotime/))):
+* It has a cost (15 to 30 ns per call)
+* Its resolution is *not* nanoseconds but a 30 ns resolution.
+* It's a scalability bottleneck

+As a consequence, benchmarking framework exists not only to ease the development of benchmarks but also to act to fight the pitfalls of JIT optimisations and `nanoTime()`when it comes to benchmarking.

+What we couldn't encompass everything at the beginig of this course, this is now the right time to get our hands on a practical and efficient benchmarking framework.
+In what follows, we will investigate and practice one of the most popular Java microbenchmarking framework, aka [JMH](http://openjdk.java.net/projects/code-tools/jmh/).

 ### Introduction
 This is the main part of the work in this lab.